-The adverse and severe scenarios assume the materialisation of these identified latent risks from the first quarter of 2024.

-While downside risks are shared by the adverse and the severely adverse scenarios, the impacts are assumed to be markedly higher in the severely adverse scenario, due to both more pronounced direct shocks (e.g. higher commodity prices) and the development of a negative spiral between key driving factors (e.g. activity, public debt, bond yields, equity markets).
+The adverse and severe scenarios assume the materialisation of these identified risks from the first quarter of 2025.
+While downside risks are shared by these scenarios, the impacts are assumed to be markedly higher in the severely adverse scenario, due to both more pronounced direct shocks notably higher commodity prices, and the development of a negative spiral between key driving factors (activity, public debt, bond yields, equity markets).

-Among the considered countries, GDP levels in the adverse scenario stand between 7.8% and 11.1% lower than in the baseline scenario at the end of the shock period.
-In particular, this deviation reaches 9% on average in both the eurozone and the United States.

-In the severe scenario, GDP levels stand between 11.6% and 16.2% lower than in the baseline scenario at the end of the shock period.
-This deviation reaches 13.2% in both the eurozone and the United States.
+Among the considered countries, GDP levels in the adverse scenario stand between 7.8% and 11.2% lower than in the baseline scenario at the end of the shock period.
+In particular, this deviation reaches 8.2% in the Eurozone and 8.4% in the United States.
+In the severe scenario, GDP levels stand between 11.5% and 16.4% lower than in the baseline scenario at the end of the shock period.
+This deviation reaches 12.1% in the Eurozone and 12.3% in the United States.